Donald Trump Can’t Cover Up Ukraine Scandal Because There Are ‘Too Many Witnesses,’ Says Stephen Lynch

 — Daniel Dale (@ddale8) October 14, 2019

-Schiff’s statements during Acting Director of National Intelligence Joseph Maguire’s testimony have been the subject of criticism.
+Schiff’s statements during acting Director of National Intelligence Joseph Maguire’s testimony have been the subject of criticism.
 He reportedly misrepresented Trump’s phone call with Zelensky by misquoting Trump and exaggerating the contents of the transcript of the call.
 According to fact-checkers, Schiff made numerous false and misleading claims, but Schiff defended himself by suggesting that some of the statements were meant to be a parody.
 Regardless, they have given Trump ammunition in the midst of the Ukraine scandal.

 A recent development in the ongoing scandal is the revelation that former National Security Advisor John Bolton confronted Gordon Sondland, the U.S. ambassador to the EU, about Rudy Giuliani’s involvement in Ukraine and subsequently asked an aide to warn White House lawyers about Giuliani’s “rogue operation.”
-The revelation came from the Monday testimony of Fiona Hill, Trump’s former advisor on Russia and Europe, and one of a handful of people who will testify this week as part of the impeachment inquiry into Trump.
+The revelation came from the Monday testimony of Fiona Hill, Trump’s former adviser on Russia and Europe, and one of a handful of people who will testify this week as part of the impeachment inquiry into Trump.